blackgirltech/html_tutorial/html/README.md

 ## Bonus
 Remember those extra pages we linked to in our `navigation`?
 Try creating those pages so our links work.

 Above we're linking to `about.html`, so you can create that file and put it in the same folder as our `index.html`.
 Try using the tags in different ways to create your pages.
 You could even research other tags not covered in this tutorial and use those.
+Check our [HTML Cheatsheet](https://github.com/blackgirltech/cheatsheets/blob/master/html-cheat-sheet.md) for more.